Frankfurt kitchen: Preserved historic Frankfurt kitchens

-By the time public interest on the work of Margarete Schütte-Lihotzky in the late 1990s was revived, most kitchens did not exist anymore.
-Some homeowners have built replicas; a very few originals still exist.
+By the late 1990s, when public interest in the work of Margarete Schütte-Lihotzky was revived, most Frankfurt kitchens did not exist anymore.
+Some homeowners have built replicas; a few originals still survive.
 The original house Im Burgfeld 136, Frankfurt was chosen to be a museum because of the surviving Frankfurt kitchen.

-In 2005 the Victoria and Albert Museum acquired a "Frankfurt" kitchen for its traveling exhibition "Modernism: Designing a New World" with stops in London, the US and Germany.
+In 2005 the Victoria and Albert Museum acquired a "Frankfurt" kitchen for its traveling exhibition "Modernism: Designing a New World", which had stops in London, the US and Germany.
 The kitchen was dismantled from its original place, restored and repainted.

 Kitchens on auctions

 One kitchen was sold in 2005 for €22,680, another for €34,200.
 But these prices seem to apply only for the classic type: a white variation without the characteristic wall cupboard was sold for €11,000.

 Auctions sometimes feature the original drawers.
 In 2010, a piece of furniture with six drawers was sold for €380, another with ten for €1,000, and another with nine for €1,200.